cee-studio/cee-std/README.md

 # A minimalist C container library

-The goal is to improve C lover's productivity for "*high level*" programming by providing similar functionalities of C++ STL, but it does not intend to replicate C++ STL function by function.
+The goal is to improve C's productivity for building "*high level*" stuff by providing similar functionalities of C++ STL, but it does not intend to replicate C++ STL function by function.
 It relies on C's memory layout to achieve interoperability with idiomatic C code without requiring any wrappers.